 - Create a six-digit PIN code to access Myki.

 You will then be prompted to install Myki on other devices.
-Users of other password managers, such as Google Passwords, Dashlane, KeePass, or LastPass, will be pleased to know that they can import their existing passwords to Myki in less than a minute using the Myki web browser extension.
-It’s similarly easy to export passwords from Myki and store them as a CVS file.
+Users of other password managers, such as Google Passwords, Dashlane, KeePass, 1Password, or LastPass, will be pleased to know that they can import their existing passwords to Myki in less than a minute using the Myki web browser extension.
+It’s similarly easy to export passwords from Myki and store them as a CSV file.

 You can find download links to the desktop version of Myki at the bottom of its website.
 To autofill passwords in your web browser, go to the Myki Install page and install the appropriate browser add-on.

 Add the device to your Myki account by scanning the displayed QR code or entering the pairing code.
-You can then go to the Advanced menu and import your passwords.
-A new password can be added by clicking on the Plus icon in the Vault.
+You can then go to the advanced menu and import your passwords.
+A new password can be added by clicking on the plus icon in the Vault.

-When you visit a website that’s saved in your Vault, the Myki icon will show in the login field, and you can click on it and select your account.
+When you visit a website that’s saved in your Vault, the Myki owl icon will show in the login field, and you can click on it and select your account.
 Myki will automatically fill in both the username and password for you.